CSCfi/csc-user-guide/docs/data/Allas/introduction.md

 The objects are stored in buckets.
 A bucket is simply a container for objects.
 These buckets should not be confused with _dockers_, or other containers used for computing.
 A bucket basically acts like a filesystem directory, but you can have only one level of them, so you cannot have buckets within buckets.

 Each bucket has a name, which must be unique across all users.
 So if somebody else has a bucket called "_test_", you cannot create a bucket called "_test_".
-All the bucket names are public, so please <u>do not</u> put private information in the bucket name.
+All the bucket names are public, so please do <u>not</u> put private information in the bucket name.
 You may use, for example, your project id in the bucket name, for example, _2000620-raw-data_.

 URLs to objects can be in DNS format: _https://object.pouta.csc.fi/bucketname/objectname_ - for this reason use a valid DNS name (RFC 1035) for the bucket.
 Specifically, we recommend not using upper case characters or Scandic letters (&auml;, &ouml;, etc.) in the bucket name.

+Below is a short checklist concerning naming of a bucket.

+** Bucket name:**

+ * Do <u>not</u> use uppercase characters or Scandic letters (&auml;, &ouml;, etc.)
+ * Do <u>not</u> put private information (since the bucket names are public)
+ * Must be unique across all users (you may use your project id in the bucket name, for example, _2000620-raw-data_)

 Data is spread across different servers, which protects against disk and server failures. **Please note:** This does not protect from e.g. accidental deletion, and you should still make backups of important data.